williamdemeo/cs241-spring2022/lecture/notes/lec05.md

 As it stands, P(x) is *not* a statement because it involves a **free variable**---namely, x.

 Sentences with free variables cannot be judged true or false until we are given a value for x.
-The may be true for some values of x (e.g., for x ≥ 100° C), and false for others (e.g., x < 100° C).
+They may be true for some values of x (e.g., x ≥ 100° C), and false for others (e.g., x < 100° C).

-A sentence or function or formula involving free variables, which may be true or false depending on how we assign values to the free variables, is called a **predicate**.
+A sentence or function or formula involving free variables, which may be true or false depending on how we assign values to its free variables, is called a **predicate**.

 Logic involving predicates, the logical connectives, and rules of deduction is called **Predicate Logic** or **First Order Logic**.